rixx/cutebit-content/content/conferences/djangoconeu17-16.md

 Marketing is **necessary and worth it**.

-### Try to understand your customer, escpecially if the customer isn't you
+### Try to understand your customer, especially if the customer isn't you

 Figure out what the customer thinks/wants/uses, how they work.
 Go to local conferences etc.
 (Being your own customer is easier, btw.)

 ### Don't forget to add analytics

-Consider using [segment.com](https://segment.com) which can can save you time by managing external servicse.
+Consider using [segment.com](https://segment.com) which can can save you time by managing external services.
 Consider also using [briefmetics.com](https://briefmetics.com) to receive emails with your analytics overview.

 ### Have a landing page and collect email addresses